Finance Act: Finance Act 1910

 The valuation maps and books are kept in local record offices, and the other items are in the National Archives at Kew, London (field books in series IR58; working maps in series IR121 to IR135 according to region and each region has up to 22 different districts).

 Finance Act 1920

 The Finance Act 1920 (10 & 11 Geo.
 5. c.
-18) included a new "Duty on licences for mechanically propelled vehicles" (Vehicle Excise Duty, which went into the Road Fund until 1936), repealed "customs duties on motor spirit and motor spirit dealers licence duties", and introduced "Provisions as to spirits used for generating mechanical power", along with other provisions related to income tax and tax on alcohol.
+18) is an act of the Parliament of the United Kingdom.
+The act included a new "Duty on licences for mechanically propelled vehicles" (Vehicle Excise Duty, which went into the Road Fund until 1936), repealed "customs duties on motor spirit and motor spirit dealers licence duties", and introduced "Provisions as to spirits used for generating mechanical power", along with other provisions related to income tax and tax on alcohol.

 Finance Act 1946

 The Finance Act 1946 (9 & 10 Geo.
 6. c.
 64) established the National Land Fund and much of National Savings and Investments.

 Finance Act 1948

 The Finance Act 1948 (11 & 12 Geo.
 6. c.
 49) established the "Special Contribution", which was a one-off wealth tax.